siemens/OOASP/asp_interactive_configuration/DOC.md

 *For example: Lower-bound constraints, missing value for an attribute.*

 Partial constraints are ignored when using brave reasoning in order to get all possible options for values and associations.
 They are only checked when the external `ooasp_partial_cv` is true.
-Nonetheless, the constraint violation atoms `ooasp_cv` for this constrains will still appear when checking the configuration for errors.
+Nonetheless, the constraint violation atoms `ooasp_cv` for these constraints will still appear when checking the configuration for errors.

 Partial constraints are defined using predicate `ooasp_partial_cv(CV_NAME)`, where `CV_NAME` is the name of the constraint violation appearing as the second argument of predicate `ooasp_cv`.